invictus-integration/docs-ifa/framework/components/xsd-validator.md

 ### Input

-The request to the HTTP endpoint should contain both the `BASE64` formatted XML input file, as the name of the XSD schema file, stored in the Azure Blob storage container.
+The request to the HTTP endpoint should contain both the `BASE64` formatted XML input file, as well as the name of the XSD schema file, stored in the Azure Blob storage container.

 ```json
 // POST -> /api/ValidateXmlAgainstXsd